moleculer-java/moleculer-java-mongo/README.md

 ### Find one and replace

 Atomically find a document and replace it.
+The answer structure is the searched document, or null.

 ```java
 Tree replacement = new Tree();